Contact clerking team

 • Arbitration enforcement proceedings (Comm Ct, US$2.5m) – Assisting in contested arbitration enforcement proceedings in the Commercial Court concerning ICC awards in a Swiss-seated arbitration between Chinese and German parties.

-Philippe’s construction practice covers the full range of construction, energy, technology and residential and commercial property work in international arbitration, the English courts (including the Technology and Construction Court (TCC) and adjudication.
-As junior counsel, he has been led by Marion Smith KC, Adrian Hughes KC, Karim Ghaly KC and Adam Robb KC.
+Philippe’s construction and energy practice covers the full range of construction, energy, technology and residential and commercial property work in international arbitration, the English courts (including the Technology and Construction Court (TCC)) and adjudication.
+He has particular experience of commercial law issues arising in construction and energy disputes.

 Philippe is also a co-author of: